AndrewKMwangi/baraza-banking-platform/README.md

 # Baraza Banking Platform

-Production-style cloud-native banking platform built to learn Platform Engineering using GitHub Actions, Docker, Kubernetes, Terraform and AWS prod environemt let me change you
+Production-style cloud-native banking platform built to for financial institutions using GitHub Actions, Docker, Kubernetes, Terraform and AWS.